bosoy83/f3site/README EN.txt

 * PHP 5.2 or newer with enabled PDO extension
 * Database: MySQL 5.0.2+ or SQLite 3+
 * PHP sessions support
+* mod_rewrite support if you want nice URLs

 Installation